GoberInfinity/ExamplePython/DataStructures/Dict/Info.md

   ![open_addressing](/Imgs/DataStructures/Dict/open_addressing.jpg)
   Figure 2.
 Hash collision resolved by open addressing with linear probing (interval=1).
 Note that "Ted Baker" has a unique hash, but nevertheless collided with "Sandra Dee", that had previously collided with "John Smith"

+When an insert is made such that the number of entries in a hash table exceeds the product of the **load factor** and the current capacity then the hash table will need to be rehashed.
+Rehashing includes increasing the size of the underlying data structure and mapping existing items to new bucket locations.

 ## Concepts

+- **Capacity**: Number of buckets in the hash table, and the initial capacity is simply the capacity at the time the hash table is created.
+- **Load Factor**: The load factor is a measure of how full the hash table is allowed to get before its capacity is automatically increased.
 - **Hash Function**: A function that takes data as input and outputs a hash code used as index in a hash table
 - **Collision**: Hash function generates the same index for more than one key
 - **Prove Sequence**: Sequence (e.g. 0,1,2 ...) of slots examined during a key search.
 Probe sequence must be permutation of slot numbers.We examine every slot in the table if we have to.But no slot is examined more than once.